-- Faculty Offices or the International Office). - (c) for Home/EU students spending one semester abroad and the other at UEA tuition fees are payable in full. - (d) for overseas students: one quarter of the normal annual composite fee for overseas students is payable.
-In the case of a semester abroad, then one quarter fees are payable for the semester abroad and fees at the full rate for the semester at LIFA
+- (b) for Home/EU students eligible for financial support on a full year ERASMUS exchange: 15% of the normal annual composite fee (provided that the full year is spent with an ERASMUS partner in the EU; for further details of institutions to which this arrangement applies please check with the Teaching Hubs or the Study Abroad Office). - (c) for Home/EU students spending one semester abroad and the other at UEA tuition fees are payable in full. - (d) for international students: 25% of the normal annual composite fee for international students is payable.
+In the case of a semester abroad, then 25% fees are payable for the semester abroad and fees at the full rate for the semester at UEA.

-(The University will meet tuition fees charged by approved institutions abroad attended in accordance with the Regulations of the School of Studies concerned.)
+(The University will meet tuition fees charged by approved institutions abroad attended in accordance with the Regulations of the School of Study concerned.)

-- 9 Fieldwork: For full-time research students spending an approved period of study abroad in excess of three months in a continuous period, fees are payable as follows for the period of study abroad: - (1) for those continuing to be supervised from UEA: one-third the normal annual composite fee; - (2) for those being supervised locally: one twelfth the normal annual composite fee. - 10 Every student following a full or part-time course of study for a degree, diploma or certificate of the University is required to be a member of the Union of Students, the charge for which is contained within the inclusive fee. - 11 Students registered for the degrees of MPhil, PhD and Master's degree by research who are allowed extensions to the period of advanced study and research in accordance with the University Regulations shall pay one quarter of the appropriate annual fee for each quarter or part-quarter of the period of extension, as appropriate. - 12 Students who complete the approved period of advanced study and research shall be liable to pay continuation fees at the rates shown below until such time as they present a thesis or withdraw their candidature:
+- 9 Fieldwork: For full-time research students spending an approved period of study abroad in excess of three months in a continuous period, fees are payable as follows for the period of fieldwork: - for those continuing to be supervised from UEA: one-third the normal annual composite fee; - (2) for those being supervised locally: one twelfth the normal annual composite fee. - 10 Every student following a full or part-time course of study for a degree, diploma or certificate of the University is required to be a member of the Union of Students, the charge for which is contained within the inclusive fee. - 11 Students registered for Research degrees who are allowed extensions to the period of advanced study and research in accordance with the University Regulations shall pay fees for each month or part month of the period of extension, as appropriate. - 12 Students who complete the approved period of advanced study and research shall be liable to pay continuation fees at the rates shown below until such time as they present a thesis or withdraw their candidature:

-First year of registration-only period

-(Payable at the end of 12 months but waived if submission made before the end of this period)
+First year of registration-only period£250(Payable at the end of 12 months but waived if submission madebefore the end of this period)Second Year (or part year) of registration only period:

-Second Year (or part year) of registration-only period:

-All subsequent years or part years:
+Second Year (or part year) of registration-only period:£500All subsequent years or part years:£1000

-In cases where extensions to the period within which a thesis is to be submitted are granted on the grounds of prolonged serious illness (i.e. of six months or more), the period of such illness shall not count towards the calculation of continuation fees.
+In cases where extensions to the period of registration within which a thesis is to be submitted are granted on the grounds of prolonged serious illness or supervisory issues beyond the student's control the period of such extension shall not count towards the calculation of continuation fees.

-- 13 Full-time students not registered for a qualification of the University shall pay the same fees as full-time students registered for a qualification. - 14 The Registrar and Secretary (or nominee) in consultation with the Head of the School concerned shall determine the fees for any courses or periods of study not provided for in these Regulations, for example when students undertake part of their period of study at another approved location.
+13 In most cases full-time students not registered for a qualification of the University shall pay the same fees as full-time students registered for a qualification.

-- 15 Where special rates of fees for overseas students are not given, such students shall pay the same fees as home students. - 16 The following additional fees shall be payable:
+- 14 The Registrar and Secretary (or nominee) in consultation with the Head of the School concerned shall determine the fees for any courses or periods of study not provided for in these Regulations, for example when students undertake part of their period of study at another approved location. - 15 Where special rates of fees for international students are not given, such students shall pay the same fees as home students. - 16 The following additional fees shall be payable: - (1) Registration

-(1) Registration